 CASS has begun work on a project that aims to institutionalise transformative reconciliation through organisational cultural change across the College.
 This project will bring to fruition a key objective of the CASS RAP Sub-Committee to embed Indigenous knowledges, perspectives and content in the CASS Curriculum as part of progressing CASS’ contribution to the ANU RAP.
 It furthers the College achieving the objective of the ANU RAP by focussing on four key activities:

 CASS is committed to improving engagement with Indigenous Australians in line with the forthcoming ANU Reconciliation Action Plan.
-To work towards this vision the College will develop its own reconciliation action plan in 2018 in response to the ANU Reconciliation Action Plan.
+To work towards this vision the College will develop its own reconciliation action plan in response to the ANU Reconciliation Action Plan.
 The College has a history of engaging in University initiatives to promote reconciliation and has the longest-running RAP Sub-Committee on campus.
 We encourage you to read the previous CASS Reconciliation Action Plan and engage in these important topics with us as we develop a vision for increasing engagement.
 The CASS Reconciliation Action Plan Sub-Committee meet at least quarterly and report on progress throughout the year.

 We acknowledge and celebrate the First Australians on whose traditional lands we meet, and pay our respect to the elders past, present and emerging.